MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 > [!IMPORTANT]
 >
-> In JMESPath, strings are always surrounded by single quotes (`'`).
-If you use double quotes as part of a string in a filter predicate,
-> you'll get empty output.
+> In JMESPath, strings are always surrounded by single quotes (`'`) or escape characters (`\``).
+If you use double quotes as part of a string in a filter predicate, you'll get empty output.

 # JMESPath functions